Let's first question the move:

 San Francisco City Hall does not speak for all San Franciscans in its effort to uproot the Warriors basketball team from its 45 years within the Oakland community.
 Not only is the SF government helping facilitate the move but is allowing an 18,000-seat entertainment center to be built across the street from a Children’s hospital and medical research center.
 It is an embarrassment that SF Mayor Ed Lee is calling this abominable situation, his “Legacy Project.”

-San Francisco Mayor Ed Lee and City Hall would not dare answer key questions below in an attempt to justify bringing the Warriors to The City.
+No one from City Hall would dare answer these 7 key questions below in an attempt to justify bringing the Warriors to The City.
 But the Good Neighbor Coalition will ask the questions.
 Then the coalition intends to take these and other questions to the voters and let the public decide, with the belief, no thinking person would believe this was a good move that will help either Oakland or San Francisco.

 1.Legacy – How does San Francisco Mayor Ed Lee; proclaiming, “My legacy project”, of bringing the Warriors to San Francisco trump the 45-year legacy of the Warriors in Oakland?